 Now, comes the best part, seeds.
 If you’re already a gardener, you received loads of seed catalogs in January.
 Try not to overbuy.
 You’ll probably only require one packet of seeds per variety, and you’ll have leftovers.
 If you have a small garden, try the trio packages of seeds, like the Asian Eggplant Trio, from Renee’s Garden Seeds.
 If you plan to grow eggplant, it needs a heat mat to germinate like this VIVOSUN Durable Waterproof Seedling Heat Mat Warm Hydroponic Heating Pad 10″ x 20.75″ MET Standard.
 To pick up seeds more easily, wet your finger and touch the seed you want.

 Place containers under lights, or in a south-facing window.
 Even with the window, they may become leggy.
 I use cool and warm spectrum fluorescent light bulbs from the hardware store.
 You can buy pricey grow lights, but they aren’t a requirement.
+Here’s a post I wrote about my seed-starting station.
 If growing in a window, turn your plants every day to grow straight and strong.
 Ace gardener, Monty Don from the UK’s Gardeners’ World, suggests covering cardboard with aluminum foil and bending it to make an L-shape.
 Tuck one end under your container toward the window directing reflected light from the foil onto your plants.

 As plants grow, transplant them into larger containers and begin hardening them off on a warm day.
 Place plants in a shaded spot on sunny days to keep them from burning.
 This is very important.
 Start with taking them outside for an hour and then increase the amount of time each day for a couple of weeks before actually planting them outside.